TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sqldb-monitoring-activity-log.md

 - In some cases, the values in these columns will be in all uppercase.
 If you have a query that includes these columns, you should use the [=~ operator](https://docs.microsoft.com/azure/kusto/query/datatypes-string-operators) to do a case-insensitive comparison.

 ### **Can’t view logs older than 90 days**
-- The Activity log holds the last 90 days of operations.
+- The Activity log holds the last 90 days of operations
 - If you need to store Activity logs for more than 90 days, store them in Azure Storage

 ### **Where can the Activity log data be stored?**